-It’s a simple calculation that you can use to always ensure that your stars are pin sharp.
+It’s a simple calculation that you can use to put your shutter speed in the right ballpark for pin-sharp stars.
 Note that this is for full frame sensors, so if you’re using a cropped sensor you will have to multiply your focal length by 1.5 for Nikon and 1.6 for Canon:

 500 / Focal Length of lens = Longest exposure in seconds before the stars begin to trail.

 So, for example say that you’re using the Samyang 14mm f/2.8 lens on a full frame camera.
 You divide 500 by 14, which comes back at just over 35 seconds.
 You now know that you can use a 35 second exposure before the stars begin to smudge.

 On a cropped sensor body you would first multiply 14 by 1.5, giving you 21mm effective focal length.
 Now it’s the same again: 500/21 = 23.8 seconds.